 What Does All Of This Mean For You?

 Simply put, you need to localize your website to fit the language and culture that you are entering.
-Translation is not enough, which means that trusting your website to a browser translator is not good enough.
+Translation service is not enough, which means that trusting your website to a browser translator is not good enough.
 Change it to fit the customers you hope to gain.

 Just for laughs…